 Starting in 2016, Virunga Lodge has been providing plastic water tanks to the local community and with the support of our guests, Virunga Lodge has donated 140 tanks to all households in Sunzu village.
-As of November 2021, 53 tanks have also been donated to families in Bugeyo village, with a further 122 families to go to ensure each home has a water tank.
+As of September 2023, 121 tanks have also been donated to families in Bugeyo village.
+We aim to provide a further 54 families with water tanks by the end of 2024, to ensure each home has access to a water in the village.

 Click on the ‘donate’ button below to contribute $200 for one water tank to a family in Bugeyo village near Virunga Lodge.

 Donate $2000 and support 10 families with a water tank.